Reachability in Restricted Chemical Reaction Networks: Conclusion

-Here, we provide an overview of many of the interesting questions and directions this work brings to light, and open questions related to this paper.

-\paragraph{Related Problems.} While we give many results, this is by no means the end of investigation into the computational complexity of restricted Chemical Reaction Networks.
-This work can be extended in multiple ways.
-While this work focuses on reachability, we give results for the production and universal reachability problem.
-Further, classification of the complexity of these problems will help provide a better understanding of how these restrictions affect the behavior of these systems.
-Do the reachability and production problems ever have different complexities for the same version of the model?
-When is universal reachability a harder problem than reachability?
+\para{Related Problems.} While we give many results, this is by no means the end of the investigation into the computational complexity of restricted Chemical Reaction Networks, as this work can be extended in multiple ways: In general CRNs, it is well known that reachability and production have different complexity.
+But in the restricted versions of reachability studied here we have found the problems do not differ in complexity.
+At what point, or for what restrictions, do the differences in complexity first merge?
+Another variant of reachability is \emph{universal reachability} in which we ask if all system trajectories reach a target configuration.
+How does the complexity of universal reachability compare to reachability?
 What about the version of production where we want to produce $k$ copies of a given species rather than just a single copy?

-\paragraph{Reachability.} For a complete characterization of reachability for all parameters, here we note the open problems and future directions of investigations.
+\para{Reachability.} For a complete characterization of reachability for all parameters, here we note some open problems and future directions of investigation.

-\begin{itemize} \item Reachability for 1-consuming \emph{and} 1-source CRNs with the feed-forward property has membership in P. Is the feed-forward restriction required for this result or does it hold for a 1-consuming and 1-source proper CRN as well?
+\begin{itemize} \item Reachability for 1-consuming \emph{and} 1-source CRNs with the feed-forward property has membership in P. Is the feed-forward restriction required for this result, or does it hold for a 1-consuming and 1-source proper CRN as well?

-\item We show the problem of reachability is PSPACE-complete with rules of size $(2,2)$.
+\item We show the problem of reachability is PSPACE-complete with rules of size $(2,2)$ (as previously shown in \cite{Esparza2019}).
 Is reachability also hard with smaller rule sizes?
 Can we achieve the same result with $(2,1)$ rules and a binary encoded volume?
-Or is our result tight?